scvalex/ltc/docs/final.md

 fixable, unless we declare the types associated with all the keys in advance, which would be far to cumbersome.

-We briefly mentioned the `TypeRep` of a type above, but it deserves further mention.
+We briefly referenced the `TypeRep` of a type above, but it deserves further mention.
 We can get the `TypeRep` of `Person` because `Person` has a `Typeable` instance which is generated automatically by the compiler \citep{syb}.
-Despite its name, the `TypeRep` is more of a hash of the type, than an actual representation of it; we know that if two `TypeRep`s are different, they originated from different types.
+Despite its name, the `TypeRep` is more of a hash of the type, than an actual representation of it.
+We know that, if two `TypeRep`s are different, they originated from different types.
 We only use `TypeRep`s to ensure that the types associated with keys do not change.

 The next issue that we mentioned was the manual deconstruction and reconstruction of the `Person` records when inserting and getting